Adam-shafey/Lattice/README.md

 ### Route-level Permissions & Scoping

 Core exposes a modifiable route permission policy used by built-in routes.
-You can override defaults via `policy` in `CoreSaaS` config.
+You can override defaults via `policy` in `Lattice` config.

 Each route is configured with both a permission key and a scope requirement:
 - `exact`: Requires permission in the exact context (e.g., role assignments)